 - An SLP against the Judgment of the High Court should be filed within 90 days from the date of passing of such judgment.

-- An SLP against any order of High Court refusing to grant a certificate of fitness for appeal can be filed within 60 days.
+- An SLP against any order of the High Court refusing to grant a certificate of fitness for appeal can be filed within 60 days.

 - An SLP will be entertained by the Apex court where a substantial question involving the constitution of India is involved, or there is a gross miscarriage of justice.